-The Developer shall prepare the Aesthetics and Landscaping Plan in conformance with the Project's concepts.
+The Developer shall prepare the Aesthetics and Landscaping Plan in conformance with the Project's final aesthetic concept.
 It shall address all the aesthetics elements of the Project and shall include:

-- a) All plans, sections, elevations, perspectives, isometrics, etc., as needed to fully communicate the aesthetic treatment. - b) A master plan that will convey the layout of the various roadway conditions, i.e. location of subsurface and at-grade roadways, bridges, cantilevered structural sections, etc. - c) Drawings showing locations of site specific elements, e.g. fences, signage, colored lighting, spires, potential locations of community involvement improvements, etc.

-d) Drawing showing the location of Utilities as they relate to the location of aesthetic improvements.
+- a) All plans, sections, elevations, perspectives, isometrics, etc., as needed to fully communicate the aesthetic treatment and approach to aesthetic elements including: walls, noise walls, bridges, traffic rail, and signage structures. - b) A master plan that will convey the layout of the various roadway conditions, i.e. location of subsurface and at-grade roadways, bridges, cantilevered structural sections, etc. - c) Drawings showing locations of site specific elements, e.g. fences, signage, colored lighting, potential locations of community involvement improvements, etc. - d) Drawing showing the location of Utilities as they relate to the location of aesthetic improvements.
 The Developer shall provide composite drawings showing potential conflicts for proposed improvements.